 2007: Thoroughbred racehorse Barbaro, who decisively won the 2006 Kentucky Derby, but shattered his leg two weeks later in the 2006 Preakness Stakes, is euthanized.
 The broken leg ruined any chance of a Triple Crown in 2006 and ended his racing career.
 He underwent seven surgeries before his veterinarians and owners concluded that he could not be saved.

-2008: Margaret Truman, a singer, writer and the daughter of President Harry S. Truman, dies at the age of 83 in Chicago, Ill.
+2008: Margaret Truman, a singer, writer and the daughter of President Harry S. Truman, dies at the age of 83 in Chicago, Illinois.
 Truman was the successful author of a series of murder mysteries and a number of works on U.S. first ladies and presidential families, including a biography of her father.